aadimator/os-notes-gitbook/basic-linux-navigation.md

 # Navigation
-To work in a new environment, the most necessary skill in order to survive is to learn how to navigate that environemnt.
-If you are unalbe to do so, you won't be able to do anything else.
+To work in a new environment, the most necessary skill in order to survive is to learn how to navigate that environment.
+If you are unable to do so, you won't be able to do anything else.
 You'll always feel like a mouse trapped in a maze.
-So, now we'll look at some of the basic commands for basic navigation in the Linux operating system.
+So, now we'll look at some of the basic commands for navigation in the Linux operating system.

 ## Finding where you are : pwd
 Imagine that you moved into a new city and you don't know anyone else there.
 You don't know any of the maps and directions and there are no board signs either to guide you.
-Well that'll be the case if you've never used linux before and you migrated from another OS like Windows.
+Well that'll be the case if you've never used Linux before and you migrated from another OS like Windows.
 The very first thing that you'll need in order to survive in this new city is to get a sense of where you are.
 Whenever you feel like you are lost in the directories, you can easily find out about the directory that you are currently in.
 Imagine that.
 You won't have to go knocking on someone's door asking them about where you are.
-You'll just have to write a simple command in the Terminal and you'll immediatly know where you are.
+You'll just have to write a simple command in the Terminal and you'll immediately know where you are.
 Isn't that cool?
 Okay, no further delay.
-Let's revel the magic spell, shall we?
+Let's reveal the magic spell, shall we?
 ```
     $ pwd
 ```